Mexican president to US: Fentanyl is your problem - KESQ

 President Andrés Manuel López Obrador appeared to depict the synthetic opioid epidemic largely as a U.S. problem, and said the United States should use family values to fight drug addiction.

-His statement came during a visit to Mexico by Liz Sherwood-Randall, the White House Homeland Security Advisor, to discuss the fentanyl crisis.
-It also comes amid calls by U.S. Republicans to use the U.S. military to attack drug labs in Mexico.
+His statement came during a visit to Mexico by Liz Sherwood-Randall, the White House homeland security adviser, to discuss the fentanyl crisis.
+It also comes amid calls by some U.S. Republicans to use the U.S. military to attack drug labs in Mexico.

 The Mexican government has acknowledged in the past that fentanyl is produced at labs in Mexico using precursor chemicals imported from China.
 Fentanyl has been blamed for about 70,000 opioid deaths per year in the United States.